 |Copyright © Nucleus Medical Media, Inc.|

 CausesVaginismus is usually a response to past sexual trauma or other painful events.
 The fear of pain can start a painful muscle spasm.
 Sex is then associated with fear and pain.
-Sometimes no obvious cause can be found.There are two forms of vaginismus, primary and secondary.
+Sometimes no obvious cause can be found.There are 2 forms of vaginismus, primary and secondary.
 Primary vaginismus is diagnosed in women who have never had successful sexual intercourse due to pain or the anticipation of pain.
 Secondary vaginismus is diagnosed if a woman has had a successful experience without painful intercourse in the past.

 - History of sexual abuse or trauma

 - Relationship problems

 - Memory of previous pain due to infection, surgery, or other gynecologic conditions

 SymptomsSymptoms of vaginismus can range in severity.
 Women with this disorder are not able to have sexual intercourse without pain.
 Some women may also have pain during pelvic exams or while inserting a tampon.

 DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
 A vaginal spasm may be detected during the pelvic exam.
 This can confirm the diagnosis of vaginismus.The insertion of a speculum (device used to gently open the vagina) may be impossible.
 Vaginal fluid may be minimal.
 In severe cases, local or general anesthesia may be used to perform an exam.